 We would love for you to be part of the team at HHC.
 We offer many opportunities for you to get involved and donate your time and talents to our patients.
-Spend a few hours every week playing with sick children, reading to elderly patients or using your language skills to help patients communicate with their doctors.
+Spend a few hours every week playing with sick children or reading to elderly patients.
 Or join our local auxiliary or community advisory groups to help raise funds, support our mission and provide a voice for your community.
 Our volunteers are valuable members of our healthcare teams, making a real difference in people’s lives.

 Volunteering at HHC Facilities

-Each year, more than 8,000 volunteers contribute more than 1 million hours of service to HHC facilities.
+Each year, more than 8,600 volunteers contribute more than 715,000 hours of service to HHC facilities.
 Volunteers give of their time and talents in countless ways.
 Some even create special programs that utilize their own special skills and interests.
 As a bonus, volunteers often find that in serving, they enrich their own lives in unexpected ways.